chrisbrickey/webscraper1/README.md

 ## Upcoming Features
 * While loop to iterate through multiple sites
-* For sites that use Ajax (Nokogiri won't work alone), use spooky.js
+* Use spooky.js for sites that use Ajax - Nokogiri won't work alone
 * What about sites that require authentication (username/password)?
 Use Mechanize to fill out forms?
 Compliance issues?